 |Microsoft Windows||10, Server 2012, Server 2012 R2, Server 2016, Server 2019|

 - RAM: 4GB

-- On some distributions you may need to install additional libraries.
+- On Linux you must have a graphical window manager running with support for system tray icons.
+For some distributions you may also need to install additional libraries.
 After you install the Chef Workstation package from the terminal, the post-install message will tell you which, if any, additional libraries are required to run the Chef Workstation App.

 The Chef Workstation installer must run as a privileged user.

 help avoid interference between these components and other